-NASA Space Station On-Orbit Status 11 October, 2021 - Advanced Housekeeping
+NASA Space Station On-Orbit Status 11 October, 2021

 Cosmonaut Oleg Novitskiy services Russian life support components.

-Bio-Analyzer: Crewmembers upload a new Bio-Monitor Application configuration file from an SSC to their iPad.
+Today - Bio-Analyzer: Crewmembers upload a new Bio-Monitor Application configuration file from an SSC to their iPad.

 The crew then opened the new Bio-Monitor App configuration file on their iPad and confirmed the overwrite to the internal database with the new file.
 Bio-Analyzer is a Canadian Space Agency (CSA) onboard instrument that serves as a platform for scientific experiments on the International Space Station (ISS).
 The instrument performs on-orbit quantification of biological molecules and cellular composition in samples collected and prepared aboard the ISS.

 Edible Foam: A crewmember inspected the Edible Foam in the Food Processor Consumables Kit, performed an egg white hydration test, and completed the EveryWear Questionnaire.
 There was some water leakage noted during the egg white hydration, possibly due to a design issue.
 Edible foam is made from PHA, a naturally occurring polymer synthesized by bacteria.
 It offers a high level of protection from isolated shocks and vibrations, which is particularly important during flights into space.